-1. Fishing for Dissostichus mawsoni in Statistical Subarea 88.1 shall be limited to the exploratory longline fishery by Australia, Chile, Japan, Republic of Korea, New Zealand, Russia, Spain, Ukraine, the UK and Uruguay.
-The fishery shall be conducted by a maximum in the season of one (1) Australian, one (1) Chilean, one (1) Japanese, four (4) Korean, three (3) New Zealand, three (3) Russian, one (1) Spanish, five (5) Ukrainian, three (3) UK and one (1) Uruguayan flagged vessel using longlines only.

-2. In accordance with Conservation Measure 91-05, paragraph 28, the precautionary catch limits for Statistical Subarea 88.2 small-scale research units (SSRUs) A-B are included in the catch limits in this paragraph.
+- Access 1.
+Fishing for Dissostichus mawsoni in Statistical Subarea 88.1 shall be limited to the exploratory longline fishery by Australia, Japan, Republic of Korea, New Zealand, Spain, Ukraine, UK and Uruguay.
+The fishery shall be conducted by a maximum in the season of two (2) Australian, one (1) Japanese, six (6) Korean, three (3) New Zealand, one (1) Spanish, five (5) Ukrainian, three (3) UK and one (1) Uruguayan flagged vessels using longlines only. - Catch limit 2.
+In accordance with Conservation Measure 91-05, paragraph 28, the precautionary catch limits for Statistical Subarea 88.2 small-scale research units (SSRUs) A-B are included in the catch limits in this paragraph.

-The total catch of Dissostichus mawsoni in the 2019/20 season shall not exceed a precautionary catch limit of 3 140 tonnes applied as follows:
+The total catch of Dissostichus mawsoni in the 2021/22 season shall not exceed a precautionary catch limit of 3 495 tonnes applied as follows: